lennart/hard_boiled/README.md

 ## HardBoiled

 simply define mapping from you model to a simple hash.
+For those who worked with [thoughtbot](http://thoughtbot.com)'s [factory girl](http://github.com/thoughtbot/factory_girl) the DSL should be familiar.

 ### Installation